 Incredible Vegetables is collaborating with artists Brian and Wendy Froud on a new cook book of Faery Feasts that is to be published in 2016.
 The book will include Spring, Summer, Autumn and Winter feasts with recipes that you can make at home.
 It is fantastic to be collaborating with Brian on Wendy on such an amazing project.
 Continue reading Cook book of Faery Feasts

 Perennial Nine Star Broccoli – Brassica Oleracea Botrytis Asparagoides.
 Is an amazing hardy vegetable that produces a central large creamy white cauliflower type head with a myriad of sprouting side shoots from as early as February through to May.
-To keep the plants sprouting year after year you have to cut off all the florets and any flowers that try to emerge so you don’t allow the plants to go to seed.
+To keep the plants sprouting year after year you have to cut off all the florets for eating and any flowers that try to emerge so you don’t allow the plants to go to seed.
 Continue reading Perennial Nine Star Broccoli

 How to grow Cardoons – article first published in Grow Your Own Magazine May 2015 growfruitandveg.co.uk